 Licensed clergy are welcome in the Diocese and are encouraged to participate fully in its life.
-Please request the application for license from Millie Longoria at the Houston Diocesan Center, 713-520-6444, mlongoria@epicenter.org.
+Please request the application for license from the Recorder of Ordinations, Millie Longoria, at the Houston Diocesan Center, 713-520-6444, mlongoria@epicenter.org.
 Licensed clergy are subject to the same expectations outlined in the Expectations of Clergy, including Background Checks and Sexual Abuse Prevention.
 If they wish to serve as supply clergy, they must be conversant and in compliance with the policies outlined in Clergy Transition.
-To be added to the supply clergy list, please contact Millie Longoria at the Houston Diocesan Center, 713-520-6444, mlongoria@epicenter.org.
+To be added to the supply clergy list, please contact Kathryn L. Herman at the Houston Diocesan Center, 713-520-6444, kherman@epicenter.org.